apache/arrow/r/README.md

 installation will also build necessary C++ dependencies.
 For a faster, more complete installation, set the environment variable `NOT_CRAN=true`.
 See `vignette("install", package = "arrow")` for details.

-Version 9.0.0 was the last version to support R 3.6 and lower on Windows.
-On R 3.6 and lower on all platforms, some features may be disabled.
+Note that version 9.0.0 was the last version to support R 3.6 and lower on Windows.
-See `arrow_info()` for a listing of available features in your build.

 ### Installing a development version